 So, if your gold ring is worth £2,500, the insurer would only pay out up to £2,000.

 However, there are ways of protecting your more valuable items, as we explain below…

-If, on the other hand, you own a large collection of jewellery, you might have to pay extra for a policy with higher overall and single item limits.
+If you own a large collection of expensive jewellery, you might have to pay extra for a policy with higher overall contents and single item limits.

-Alternatively, you can get separate engagement ring insurance or watch insurance through a specialist insurer – you’d have to find one via a broker or by searching the internet.
+Alternatively, you can get separate engagement ring insurance through a specialist insurer – you’d have to find one via a broker or by searching the internet.

 Personal possessions cover

 Whatever you decide, make sure your contents policy includes 'personal possessions' cover as this will ensure your valuables are protected outside your home.

 For example, you might take your expensive camera to a friend's wedding, only for it to be damaged beyond repair.
 Again, you should check that the single item limits on your policy are adequate.

 Of course, you only know if a limit is adequate if you also know how much your possessions are worth.
 The price of gold has soared over the past few years, which means your jewellery could also have risen in value.

 Antiques, art and other collectibles also vary in value according to market and economic conditions.